Boolean algebra: Subsets as bit vectors

-The prototypical Boolean algebra
+Prototypical Boolean algebra

 The set {0,1} and its Boolean operations as treated above can be understood as the special case of bit vectors of length one, which by the identification of bit vectors with subsets can also be understood as the two subsets of a one-element set.
-We call this the prototypical Boolean algebra, justified by the following observation.
+This is called the prototypical Boolean algebra, justified by the following observation.